Classification of tight contact structures on some Seifert fibered manifolds: I: Tight structures on Seifert manifolds

 \

 We have nine tight contact structures on $\Sigma\times S^1$ denoted by $\xi_A$, $\xi_B$, $\xi_{B'}$, $\xi_C$, $\xi_{C'}$, $\xi_D$, $\xi_{D'}$, $\xi_E$, $\xi_{E'}$.
 There is a unique tight contact structure on each $V_i$.
 Let us glue the two $\Sigma \times S^1$ along the toric annulus (refer section \ref{decompose}).
 When we are gluing the two $\Sigma\times S^1$ we are gluing using an orientation reversing diffeomorphism so we have to glue them using $T^2\times I$ with boundary slopes $-1$ and $+1$.
-After gluing, we get \{sphere with four holes\}$\times S^1$, namely $\{\text{shirt}\}\times S^1$, which we call $Y$.
+After gluing, we get \{sphere with four holes\}$\times S^1$, denoted by $X\times S^1$, which we call $Y$.
 Let us look at all possible tight contact structures on $Y$ with zero Giroux torsion.
 Figure \ref{Combi1} shows all possible dividing curve configurations on the sphere with four holes which give potentially tight contact structures with zero Giroux torsion after gluing the two pairs of pants.
 The tight contact structure on $Y$ we get by gluing two pairs of pants with $\xi_E$\ and $\xi_{E'}$ is shown in Figure \ref{Combi2}.
-This contact structure has non-zero Giroux torsion (Section \ref{torsion}).
+This contact structure has non-zero Giroux torsion depicted by the dividing curves on the toric annulus.
+They describe the twisting of contact planes on toric annulus $\times S^1$ from slope $0$ to $\infty$ to $0$ to $\infty$ to $0$, to $ \ infty$, which is one full twist.
 All other combinations of gluing two pairs of pants give us an obvious overtwisted disk in $Y$.

 \